vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 It is expected that most setting values reflect implementation configuration or capabilities, which do not change frequently.
 These values SHOULD be sent inside ALPS.
-However, setting values that vary per connection would not perform well and SHOULD be sent in the control stream.
-In particular, when including reserved settings identifiers (see Section 7.2.4.1 of [HTTP3]), the identifiers SHOULD either be consistent across 0-RTT or sent in the control stream.
+However, setting values that vary per connection would not perform well and SHOULD be sent on the control stream.
+In particular, when including reserved settings identifiers (see Section 7.2.4.1 of [HTTP3]), the identifiers SHOULD either be consistent across 0-RTT or sent on the control stream.

 [[OPEN ISSUE: We could relax the story for reserved settings if we wanted to.